intuitonlabs/duocart-shippo-integration/README.md

 </dependency>
 ```
 -  After installation add the code from ```/examples``` directory to ```/contorller/storefront/CheckoutController.java``` and ```/converter/AddressConverter.java```
--  You can extend the class ```ParcelUtility``` from this dependency and add custom dimensions and weight reflecting your parcels.
+-  You can extend the class ```ParcelUtility``` and overwrite method ```getParcelInfo(double weight)``` from this dependency and add custom dimensions and weight reflecting your parcels.
 Currently the parcel dimensions are based on DHL carrier.
 - After  creating account at Shippo and get the API_KEY you need to add is as envirument variable named ```SHIPPO_API_KEY```

 ### 👨‍🏭 Contributors